nandhakumarRNK/awsome-javascript-projects/README.md

 **14.** Click on `Create Pull Request`.

-**Thank you for your interest in contributing to our Repo!🏼**
+**Thank you for your interest in contributing to our Repo!**

-# Our valuable Contributors👩‍💻👨‍💻 :
+# Our valuable Contributors💻 :
 <a href="https://github.com/nandhakumarRNK/awsome-javascript-projects/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=nandhakumarRNK/awsome-javascript-projects" />
 </a>